Jobs

 recurring | Every N minutes (1–1440) | Periodic health checks, sync endpoints |

-cron | 5-field cron expression with timezone | Nightly backups, weekly reports, complex schedules |
+cron | 5-field cron expression evaluated in UTC | Nightly backups, weekly reports, complex schedules |

 scheduled | One run at a future timestamp | Delayed actions, scheduled launches |